 Cookies may be set by the site you are visiting or by another site prior to or during your visit.
 These are known as first and third party cookies.

 First party cookies belong to the website domain that appears in the browser address bar.
-In our case this will be www.tsb.co.uk and we may set these cookies when you visit in order that we can recognise you when you return.
+In our case this will be tsb.co.uk and we may set these cookies when you visit in order that we can recognise you when you return.

 Third-party cookies belong to website domains different from the one shown in the address bar.
 Some web pages can feature content from third-party domains (such as banner ads).
 This is why you might sometimes see a TSB ad on pages you visit after coming to our site.
 Other sites may also set cookies on your device during a visit to our site.
 These sites will be an approved partner of ours, such as sites which allow web chat sessions or surveys.

 There are two types of cookies placed during a website visit.
 These are called session and persistent cookies.

 Session cookies are set at the start of a visit and remain active only while that visit continues.
 They primarily support navigation through the site as they remember which pages you have been on and what interactions you may have had with the site already (e.g. putting items in a shopping basket).
 These cookies are normally deleted automatically when you close your browser.

 Persistent cookies are set during a first visit to a site but will carry an expiry date or time.
 This cookie will remain on your device until either you clear your cookies or the expiry is reached.
 They can be used for analytical purposes to track visits over time, for example we could see how many people visited a particular page and then came back to view it again later.

 Neither of these types of cookies is used to collect or share personal information.

-TSB Privacy Manager
+TSB Cookie Manager

 When you visit the site for the first time, or if you visit after clearing your cookies, you may see this pop-up on the page: